 How to View These Budgeting Guidelines

 The category in these guidelines that people will most commonly exceed is the Personal & Discretionary expense category.
 The guidelines suggest you spend 5 - 10% of your income in this category.
-However, if you have young children in daycare, have high education costs, take nice vacations, tithe, or have hobbies or recreational interests that aren't cheap, you'll quickly exceed the suggested maximum for this category.
+However, if you happen to have young children in daycare, have high education costs, take nice vacations, tithe, or have hobbies or recreational interests that aren't cheap, you'll quickly exceed the suggested maximum for this category.
 Please know there is nothing wrong with exceeding this limit as long as your budget balances (your expenses don't exceed your income).

 The Easiest Way to Use The Guidelines

-As you enter your living expenses, the interactive spreadsheet will calculate all the guideline numbers for you.
+As you enter your living expenses, the interactive spreadsheet will calculate all the spending guideline numbers for you.
 It also visually compares your spending in each category to these guidelines so that you can see how you're doing.
 As you fill out the budget spreadsheet with your living expenses, it warns you if you are exceeding the guidelines in any area of your budget, and visually shows you how your spending falls into these guidelines.
 It basically guides you through the process of creating a budget and suggests spending amounts for every budgeting category listed above based on your income and family size.
-When you're done, it also shows you what your budget looks like in a pie chart divided into the various categories.
+When you're done, it also shows you what your budget looks like in a pie chart divided into the various expense categories.

 On top of all this, the budgeting calculator offers you tons of helpful suggestions and tips along the way, so that you can avoid the common pitfalls of the budgeting process.